-Our previous work has confirmed that UCB ameliorates the inﬂammation in trinitrobenzenesulfonic acid-induced colitis; an animal model of CD[35].
+Our previous work confirmed that UCB ameliorates the inﬂammation in trinitrobenzenesulfonic acid-induced colitis; an animal model of CD[35].
 In this study, we further established the UC mouse model that has a different extent of ulceration and tissue edema.
 Our data suggest two potential mechanisms by which UCB exerts its protective effect on DSS-induced colitis: (1) Inactivation of digestive proteases to protect intestinal mucosal barrier and prevent intestinal flora translocation to the colon leading to an abnormal interaction; and (2) suppression of the TLR4/MyD88/TRAF6/NF-κB signaling pathway to inhibit immune inflammation and regulate intestinal microflora homeostasis.

 The intestinal barrier is a complex multilayer system, consisting of an external anatomical barrier and an inner functional immunological barrier.
-The interplay of two barriers maintains normal intestinal function and a stable intestinal environment[36].
+The interplay of these two barriers maintains normal intestinal function and a stable intestinal environment[36].
 We detected that the intestinal tract of UC mice contained elevated active digestive proteases, which can destroy the intestinal tissue structure and increase intestinal permeability.
 This provides favorable conditions for intestinal pathogens or toxins of microbiota invading the body.
-The large number of digestive proteases as vital factors contributes to the pathogenesis and development of IBD due to destruction to intestinal barrier.
+The large number of digestive proteases as vital factors contributes to the pathogenesis and development of IBD due to destruction of the intestinal barrier.
 UCB can be a specific inhibitor to inactivate digestive proteases to protect the physical barrier function that is the first line of defense against invasion of intestinal pathogens.

 Another pivotal factor, intestinal microbes, participates in many important physiological processes, including nutritional absorption, substance metabolism, and immunity[37,38].
 In order to investigate how UCB may specifically contribute to intestinal microbiota during DSS colitis, we tested the composition and abundance at the phylum level (Bacteroidetes, Firmicutes, Actinomycetes and Proteobacteria).
 Exposure to DSS reduced the diversity and abundance of intestinal flora.
 The ratio of Bacteroidetes to Firmicutes was decreased and that of Proteobacteria to Actinomycetes was increased.
 UCB treatment can reverse these phenomena; however, it dramatically reduces the content of Firmicutes and makes Bacteroidetes and Actinomycetes dominant in the flora.
 Actinomycetes have always produced many antibiotics[39]; therefore, we suspect that UCB can promote Actinomycetes to produce some secondary products to protect mice against colitis.
-Our study shows that UCB is beneficial to maintain the stability of intestinal flora, but its specific role needs to be explained through further research that our group has always been concerned about.
+Our study shows that UCB is beneficial to maintain the stability of intestinal flora, but its specific role needs to be examined through further research that our group has and will continue to be concerned.